KaranJain21/centipedeCtrlPathPlanning/README.md

-# Control and path planning for a centipede-like robot
+# Modeling and control of a centipede-like robot

 This repository contains the following:
 - centipede_xml_generator.py : MuJoCo model generator for a centipede with 'N' pairs of legs.
 'N' and other physical parameters can be modified here as desired.
 Run this script to generate an '.xml' model file for MuJoCo.